-- 1. Disqualification of a judge shall be governed by the provisions of Article 19 of the Statute. - 2.
-Motions for disqualification must be filed prior to the first hearing of the case.
-However, if the grounds therefor were not known at the time, such motions may be submitted to the Court at the first possible opportunity, so that it can rule on the matter immediately. - 3.
+1. Impediments, excuses and disqualification of Judges shall be governed by the provisions of Article 19 of the Statute.

+- 2. Motions for impediments and excuses must be filed prior to the first hearing of the case.
+However, if the grounds therefore were not known at the time, such motions may be submitted to the Court at the first possible opportunity, so that it can rule on the matter immediately. - 3.
 When, for any reason whatsoever, a judge is not present at one of the hearings or at other stages of the proceedings, the Court may decide to disqualify him from continuing to hear the case, taking all the circumstances it deems relevant into account.